September 22, 2018 § Leave a comment

 Last month, Christianity Today devoted an article to this situation, quoting Fred Luter, the current president of the Southern Baptist Convention, and the first African-American to serve in that role, and David Goatley, the executive secretary treasurer of the Lott Carey Baptist Foreign Mission Convention, named after the first African-American missionary sent out and supported by a mission agency.

-Following is some of what they had to say, on why there are so few African-American missionaries and what can be done to increase their number, along with several other voices on the topic.
+Following is some of what they have to say, on why there are so few African-American missionaries and what can be done to increase their number, along with several other voices on the topic.

 A lot of our African American churches are in the “hood.”
 It’s a daily fight every day.
 [People ask me], “Why do I need to go to Africa, Asia or Europe?
 We need to get people saved in this community.”